 Best boilie guide

-A bag will last me a few sessions in winter and I generally fish them in a stiff bag or small bed of broken boilies.
+A bag will last me a few sessions in winter and I generally fish them in a solid bag or small bed of broken boilies.
 When fishing the bottom baits I’ll occasionally use them in a method or pellet feeder as a hook bait (See my guide to the best feeder pellets here).
-I always get great results at the lakes I fish with these boilies and they are my go-to bait.
+I always get great results at the lakes I fish with these boilies and they are my go-to small bait.
+You can mix it up and fish a 12mm snowman which can give you an edge on some waters.

 Best full-size boilies